looplabstudio/Windows-VFX-Optimization/README.md

 ## What VFX.ps1 Does

 The scripts are documented in-place.
-The best way to understand what optimizations are performed and why is to read the `.ps1` files, starting with `VFX.ps1`.
+The best way to understand what optimizations are performed & why is to read the `.ps1` files, starting with `VFX.ps1`.

 `VFX.ps1` contains a list of`$Subscripts`.
 I tried to keep each one tightly focused so they're easy to comment out and skip.
-Broadly, the subscripts fall into 2 categories:
+Broadly, the subscripts fall into 2 categories - common and build-specific.

-- Common optimizations for any Windows 11 PC - these are Group Policies and Registry keys.
-They set/disable many of the controls available in the Settings app.
+Common optimizations for any Windows 11 PC:

+- These are Group Policies and Registry keys that set/disable many of the controls available in the Settings app.
+- Aimed at disabling telemetry and background permissions.
+- Include common GUI preferences for the Start menu, Taskbar, and File Explorer.

+Build-specific optimizations:

+- These include Group Policies, Registry keys, Services, and Tasks.
-- Build-specific optimizations primarily aimed at Intel Core Ultra 7 265K and the Arrow Lake tile architecture.
-These include Group Policies, Registry keys, Services, and Tasks.
+- Aimed primarily at Intel Core Ultra 7 265K and the Arrow Lake tile architecture.
+- The Registry keys target options that are in obscure places or not exposed by a GUI.

 `VFX.ps1` has a few handy features: